darklang/docs/docs/contributing/making-your-first-pull-request.md

 > "Hi - this is my first pull request.
 I noticed that List::member didn't have any tests so I added one."

-While this doesn't follow our [Pull Request guidelines](#writing-a-successful-pull-request-message), it's fine for a first contribution (and you can ignore the checklist from the PR template too).
+While this doesn't follow our [Pull Request guidelines](/docs/contributing/making-a-pull-request#writing-a-successful-pull-request-message), it's fine for a first contribution (and you can ignore the PR template too for now).

 **And that's your first PR - congratulations!**

+(Note that if you haven't signed the CLA, a bot will prompt you to do so now.)